Programs & Initiatives

 CSC participants are also a part of the Clean Air Warriors Leadership cohort through which we provide environmental awareness, and understanding of the science and technology we use to build our air quality monitor units.
 Citizen science is also involved through the participants involvement in manufacturing and installing AQ monitors.
 The process of engaging the community in collecting local air quality data in communities is developing leadership and empowering civil society in the much-needed spaces that are farm working communities and have been overwhelmed with multiple sources of pollution.

-Comite ALMA’s are community action committees supported by LEAP.
+Comite ALMA’s are community action committees supported by The LEAP Institute.
 ALMA is an acronym for Latino advancement for a better environment or Avance Latino por un Mejor Ambiente (in Spanish).
 ALMA has been engaged mostly with infrastructure advancement and pollution mitigation efforts with quality of life improvements for the local community, as its greatest priority.
 ALMA has been instrumental in community outreach efforts which assure high outcomes for LEAP forums, therefore creating greater community-awareness on environmental and climate justice issues.

 Promotorxs VERDES (Voice Education Responsibility Dignity Empowerment and Sustainability or ProV for short) are a handful of leaders in local communities that have taken the next step in their leadership responsibilities of climate improvement.
 In Kings County, LEAP engaged over eight ProV’s in the participatory action research program that resulted from the numerous complaints about the emission and odorous multi-regional landfill.
 LEAP also conducted trainings and provided a trip to the Center for Regional Change at UC Davis, then implemented a survey with a hundred households.

 The P’urhepecha Project was started in 2009 by a group of volunteers who wanted to create awareness on indigenous people from the Michoacan area and to celebrate our culture, song, traditions, customs, gastronomy and language.
 As a result, we initiated the Reencuentro P’urhepecha Celebration in 2014.
-Last year, 2020, we celebrated in a very small group and virtually, the 7th Annual Celebration.
-We look forward to holding our 8th Annual Reencuentro P’urhepecha Celebration this October 9th, 2021!!!

 Heat Research Partnership Project